abought/abought/README.md

 ### About
 I am a Research Software Engineer and full-stack web developer.
 I design and implement solutions to help teams understand complex datasets and collaborate across many fields of study.
-My collaborators have included physical scientists, biologists, and automative engineers, among many others!
+My collaborators have included physical scientists, biologists, and automotive engineers, among many others!

 ### A few previous projects
 Though I often work in small teams, we have been fortunate to leverage our strengths into tools with wide impact.